Sumona Chakravarti

 Sumona Chakravarti (born 24 June 1988) is an Indian actress who works in Hindi television productions.
 She is best known for her roles in Sony TV's daily soap opera, Bade Achhe Lagte Hain, with Comedy Nights with Kapil on Colors TV and The Kapil Sharma Show on Sony TV.
-In 2024, she participated in the stunt based show, Fear Factor: Khatron Ke Khiladi 14, and was placed 7th.
+In 2024, she participated in the stunt based show, Fear Factor: Khatron Ke Khiladi 14, where she was a semifinalist.

 Career

 She began her acting career at the age of 11 through Aamir Khan and Manisha Koirala starrer Mann in the year 1999.
 In the next few years she did quite a few television shows but her big breakthrough happened in 2011 when she played the role of Natasha in Bade Achhe Lagte Hain, a television show produced by Balaji Telefilms.